sarahkeefe/documentation-test/site-files/3-convert-workflow/command-line-inputs.md

 nav_order: 4
 ---

-# Step 5: Update your workflow script to use inputs from the command line.
+# Update your workflow script to use inputs from the command line.

 Next you will convert each variable in the variables section of your script to be entered as inputs when running the script via the command line.
 We will use bash "positional parameters" to do this in a simple way.
 When we are done, you will run your script by calling the script file name, and then entering each input variable in order, separated by a single space.